dermatty/dachshund/README.md

 # dachshund
-A telegrambot for searching & leeching the usenet
+A telegram bot for searching & leeching the usenet